LA police investigating if racist recording taped illegally - KESQ

 Under California law, all parties must consent to the recording of a private conversation or phone call.
 Otherwise, the person who made the recording could face criminal and civil penalties.
 The state’s wiretapping statutes are among the strongest in the nation and allow the “injured party” — the person being recorded without their permission — to sue.

-Martinez, de León, Cedillo and Herrera approached the Los Angeles Police Department on Friday and asked for the agency to open an investigation, Moore said.
+Martinez, de León, Cedillo and Herrera approached the Los Angeles Police Department on Friday — more than two weeks after the recording, which had been posted on Reddit, was first reported by the Los Angeles Times — and asked for the agency to open an investigation, Moore said.

 “This (request) was done by the principals — this wasn’t done through some intermediary or otherwise,” he added.